-Australian oceans and coasts are threatened by the fragmented way we manage and govern the ecological and social processes that connect them; we do not have a clear path forward to ensure that these areas are healthy and resilient.
-Future Earth Australia is set to create a National Ten Year Strategy for Sustainable Ocean and Coasts, which will outline clear, actionable strategies for achieving healthy and resilient oceans and coasts for all of Australia.
+Australian oceans and coasts are threatened by the fragmented way we manage and govern the ecological and social processes that connect them; we need a clear path forward to ensure that these areas are healthy and resilient.
+Future Earth Australia has created a National Ten Year Strategy for Sustainable Ocean and Coasts, which outlines clear, actionable strategies for achieving healthy and resilient oceans and coasts for all of Australia.

-This Strategy will outline the steps we need to transform how we think about, govern, and protect oceans and coasts across Australia.
-Importantly, we will take a systems approach to transforming oceans and coasts, as many sectors will need to work together to achieve our goal: social services, tourism, Traditional Owners, industry, land use experts, ocean and coastal researchers, and decision makers from all levels of government.
-By undertaking a bottom up, country wide consultation process and incorporating ideas and knowledge into a Ten-Year Strategy, we can provide a blueprint for the national transformational change that Australia’s oceans and coasts need.
+This Strategy outlines the steps we need to transform how we think about, govern, and protect oceans and coasts across Australia.
+Importantly, we have taken a systems approach to transforming oceans and coasts, as many sectors will need to work together to achieve our goal: social services, tourism, Traditional Owners, industry, land use experts, ocean and coastal researchers, and decision makers from all levels of government.
+By undertaking a bottom up, country wide consultation process and incorporating ideas and knowledge into a Ten-Year Strategy, we have provided a blueprint for the national transformational change that Australia’s oceans and coasts need.

 Australia has a significant and long-standing capability in ocean and coastal sustainability research.
 The start of the United Nations Decade of Ocean Science for Sustainable Development is an opportune time to deliver more systemic and integrated approaches to managing our coasts and oceans, thinking across scales and across sectors, including synergies and trade-offs, and addressing interdependent challenges more effectively.